TorchlightSoftware/particle/README.md

 * Manifest

-The manifest is a data structure which controls what fields get pushed out to a client.
+The manifest is a data structure which controls what fields get pushed out to a Collector.
 It treats arrays and objects the same, and does not care about data types.
 It will be applied to any data returned by the Payload or Delta functions.
 It is comprised of nested objects and boolean values.
 Data is not represented by default, so only the value 'true' has any meaning.
 You can use 'false' for explicit documentation if you would like.

 You can assign 'true' at any point in the data structure.
 For instance, if you put 'true' at the root then no data will be filtered.

 * Payload

-This function is responsible for retrieving initial data when a new client registers.
-It is passed the Identity associated with this client, and a callback function (err, data) for returning the data.
+This function is responsible for retrieving initial data when a new Collector registers.
+It is passed the Identity associated with this Collector, and a callback function (err, data) for returning the data.
 You can use the Identity to limit the fields returned.
 The data returned by a Mongo query is suitable for this.
 Essentially it needs to be a collection of documents, where each document is comprised of a root object and nested objects, arrays, and data values.

 * Delta